-- (5) Courses audited in this manner will not be considered as meeting prerequisite, admission, or course requirements for any University degree program - (6) Individuals auditing courses shall limit their participation in the class to that deemed appropriate by the instructor. - (7) The imposition of attendance requirements for auditors is a matter of Faculty self-determination.
+- (5) Courses audited in this manner will not be considered as meeting prerequisite, admission, or course requirements for any University degree program. - (6) Individuals auditing courses shall limit their participation in the class to that deemed appropriate by the instructor. - (7) The imposition of attendance requirements for auditors is a matter of Faculty self-determination.
 Auditors should seek clarification of this information from the Faculty offering the course when they register. - (8) Withdrawal from an audited course will result in a grade of AW, as will failure to attend where attendance is a course requirement.
-Refer to §11 for withdrawal deadlines. - (9) Any person who is registered as a full-time or part-time student may also seek permission to audit a course by securing the approval of the instructor and the dean of the student's Faculty. - (10) Open Studies students (with the exception of students in the Visiting Student Certificate Program, as per §210.6) are not permitted to register as auditors or to change from credit to audit status.
+Refer to \$11 for withdrawal deadlines. - (9) Any person who is registered as a full-time or part-time student may also seek permission to audit a course by securing the approval of the instructor and the dean of the student's Faculty.

+(10) Exceptional Athletes in Open Studies and Fresh Start students are not permitted to register as auditors or to change from credit to audit status.